Another One Bites the Dust

 "Another One Bites the Dust" is a song by the British rock band Queen.
 Written by bassist John Deacon, the song was featured on the group's eighth studio album The Game (1980).
-It was a worldwide hit, charting number one on the US Billboard Hot 100 for three weeks, from 4 October to 18 October (being their second and final number-one single in the country).
+It was a worldwide hit, charting at number one on the US Billboard Hot 100 for three weeks, from 4 October to 18 October (being their second and final number one single in the country).
 The song spent 15 weeks in the Billboard top 10 (the longest running top ten song of 1980), including 13 weeks in the top five, and 31 weeks total on the chart (more than any other song in 1980).
 It reached number two on the Hot Soul Singles chart and the Disco Top 100 chart, and number seven on the UK Singles Chart.
 The song is credited as Queen's best-selling single, with sales of over 7 million copies.
 This version was ranked at number 34 on Billboard's All-Time Top Songs.

 The song won an American Music Award for Favorite Rock Single and also garnered a Grammy Award nomination for Best Rock Performance by a Duo or Group with Vocal.
 "Another One Bites the Dust" has been covered, remixed and sampled by many artists since its release, and has also appeared in TV shows, commercials, films and other media.
 The song has also featured at sports events.

 History

 John Deacon's bass line was inspired by "Good Times" by the disco group Chic.
 In an interview with NME, Chic co-founder Bernard Edwards stated, "That Queen record came about because that Queen bass player ... spent some time hanging out with us at our studio."

-Recording sessions – produced by Reinhold Mack at Musicland Studios in Munich (West Germany) – consisted of Deacon playing almost all instruments: bass guitar, piano, electric guitar, and handclaps.
-Roger Taylor added a drum loop and Brian May contributed noises with his guitar and an Eventide Harmonizer.
+Recording sessions, produced by Reinhold Mack at Musicland Studios in Munich, consisted of Deacon playing almost all instruments: bass guitar, piano, electric guitar and handclaps.
+Roger Taylor added a drum loop and Brian May contributed depth to music with his guitar and an Eventide Harmonizer.
 There are no synthesisers in the song: all effects are created by piano, electric guitars and drums, with subsequent tape playback performed in reverse at various speeds.
 Finally, sound effects were run through the harmonizer for further processing.
 The effect of the harmonizer can be heard clearly in the "swirling" nature of the sound immediately before the first lyric.
 In early live performances, Taylor sang lead on the chorus, as opposed to the studio version sung entirely by Mercury.
 As the song became more well-known, the band could rely on audiences to sing the chorus by themselves.
 After attending a Queen concert in Los Angeles, Michael Jackson suggested to Freddie Mercury backstage that "Another One Bites the Dust" be released as a single.